 On a plot of land next to Tucson Electric Power’s H. Wilson Sundt Generating Station, green-waste compost from tree trimmings forms neat dark-brown rows.

-TEP and Civano Nursery have worked together for nearly 10 years to recycle green waste clipped from around power lines.
+TEP and Civano Nursery have worked together for 14 years to recycle green waste clipped from around power lines.
 The partnership each year keeps about 30,000 cubic yards of tree branches, leaves and other waste from local landfills.
-The companies, in turn, donate mulch and trees to charities, schools and hospitals — benefiting the Tucson community.
+The companies, in turn, donate mulch and trees to charities, schools, hospitals and the nursery, benefiting the Tucson community.

 “I tip my hat to Tucson Electric Power.
 TEP is a good community steward,” said Les Shipley, who founded Civano Nursery in the late 1990s and owns it with his three sons, Chris, Nick and Alex.
 “Instead of discarding this green waste, we are grinding it, composting it, shipping it down to our nursery and growing more trees.”

-The TEP-Civano Nursery relationship is unique, said TEP’s Harold Hummer, who initiated the partnership in 2004.
-TEP is the only utility in the nation to have a successful, robust composting program, he said.
+The TEP-Civano Nursery relationship is unique.
+TEP is the first utility in the nation to have a full, successful, robust composting program.

 Hummer stopped into the nursery, met Alex and Les Shipley, and shortly thereafter, the partnership was formed.
 Les Shipley knew nothing about composting at the time.
 “I read every book on composting that I possibly could,” he said.
 “It’s taken many years to perfect the process, but we did it, and now we have a product that’s one of the best in the industry.”

-Green waste is brought to the mulch yard by Asplundh Tree Expert Co., which cuts it from around power lines throughout the greater Tucson area.
+Green waste is brought to the mulch yard by Asplundh Tree Expert Co. and Tony & Sons Landscaping.
+Their workers cut branches away from power lines and clear easements throughout the greater Tucson area.